Gibadulla Murtasin: Life in Finland

 Gibadulla Murtasin arrived in Tampere, Finland in 1923.
 This was a particularly productive period.
 He stayed in the city for nearly 20 years and these years were characterised as the most active and fertile period for the patrimonial culture and identity in Tampere.

-During the years 1923 – 1941, Murtasin operated as an imam in Tampere.
+During the years 1923–1941, Murtasin operated as an imam in Tampere.
 Alimcan Idris, who had helped him before, suggested the official position for him.
 Murtasin however declined, stating that his vocation was that of a teacher, not imam.

-Murtasin wrote under a pseudonym of "Haberçı" in the paper "Yaña Milli Yul", edited by Ayaz Ishaki, on the cultural events of the Turkic people in Tampere.
-In 1931, he wrote about how their community's younger generation wasn't getting enough education on their own culture and religion.
-He said that they had to trust their abilities and establish their congregation so that they didn't disappear into the culture of the majority.
+Murtasin wrote under a pseudonym of Haberçı in the paper Yaña Milli Yul, edited by Ayaz Ishaki, on the cultural events of the Turkic people in Tampere.
+In 1931, he wrote about how their community's younger generation was not getting enough education on their own culture and religion.
+He said that they had to trust their abilities and establish their congregation so that they did not disappear into the culture of the majority.
 In 1935, The Tampere Turkish Society was registered.
 Later on, The Tampere Islamic Congregation was established, but before this, the congregation founded in 1935 was very important for the community.
 It organized the Muslims in Tampere into all kinds of cultural and religious events.
 Muslims (mainly Tatars) from other parts of Finland often joined these events.
-Gibadulla Murtasin was a crucial part of making all of this happen.
+Murtasin was a crucial part of making all of this happen.
 He operated as the chairman of the congregation for multiple years.

 In 1938, Murtasin traveled to Warsaw, where Ayaz Ishaki had organized a 20-year memorial celebration for Idel-Ural.
 A few other Turkic people from Finland traveled there with Murtasin, such as artist Aisa Hakimcan, and businessman Ymär Sali.
 At the celebration, Murtasin read a few chapters of the Quran for the blessing of Mufti's Alimcan Barudi and Riazaeddin Bin Fahreddin.
 Ishaki orated a speech where he highlighted the importance of the celebration.
 The trip became very important to everyone involved.

-In Finland, Gibadulla Murtasin was known as a talented teacher.
+In Finland, Murtasin was known as a talented teacher.
 His military training had taught him to demand discipline and order in his teaching job.
 His students sang songs, recited poems, and performed theatre plays at different kinds of parties.
 Murtasin operated as the director of these plays and related activities, for example, the making of invitation cards and leaflets.

 Murtasin was also a talented violin player, writer and a speaker.
 When he spoke, he did so in a short and sharp manner.
-Murtasin wrote a book called "Tel sabaqlarï I" which was published in Helsinki in 1950.
-He was also one of the editors of magazine "Maḥallä ḫabärläre".
+Murtasin wrote a book called Tel sabaqlarï I which was published in Helsinki in 1950.
+He was also one of the editors of the magazine Maḥallä ḫabärläre.

 In the 1930s, Murtasin worked as a teacher in a Turkic mother tongue school in Tampere.
 In 1941, he moved to Helsinki to teach Islam to children there.
-In 1947 he married Halime Abdrahim (Hälimä Äbdrähim).
+In 1947, he married Halime Abdrahim.

 Murtasin is buried in the Islamic cemetery in Helsinki.